-More often than not, the main question on a person’s mind when learning a new language is, “How can I become fluent, fast?”
+More often than not, the main question on a new language learner’s mind is, “What’s the best way to learn a language?”

 Between language lessons, grammar books, conversation practice, and exercises, learning a new language can be a long and challenging process.
 On the other hand, few things are more rewarding than carrying out a conversation in a foreign tongue.

-To help you in your language-learning journey, we scoured the internet and consulted with language experts to compile the ultimate list of language-learning hacks.
+To help you in your language-learning journey, we sought out the advice of language experts around the globe to compile the ultimate list of language-learning hacks.

 1. Choose a Word of the Day

-Use a few new vocabulary words on a daily basis.
+Each morning, pick a new word or two to integrate into your daily life.
 This is much less overwhelming than trying to memorize several different words all at once.

-Incorporate vocabulary into your daily routine, this will help you commit these words to memory and learn to use them in real-life situations.
+Incorporating new vocabulary into your day-to-day routine will help you commit these words to memory and learn to use them in real-life situations.

 2. Connect With Friends and Language Partners